cocos2d/cocos2d-objc/README.md

 [cocos2d for iPhone][1] is a framework for building 2D games, demos, and other graphical/interactive applications for iPod Touch, iPhone, iPad and Mac OS X.
-It is based on the [cocos2d][2] design, but instead of using python it uses objective-c.
+It is based on the [cocos2d][2] design, but instead of using Python it uses Objective-C.

 cocos2d for iPhone is: